NVIDIA-AI-IOT/GreenMachine/README.md

 $ python GreenMachine.py --screen
 ```

 In the terminal, you should see the text "Loading...".
-After a few more seconds, a loading screen should appear on your projector or screen.
+After a few more seconds, a loading screen should come up on your projector or screen.
 If these do not happen, refer to [Common Errors](#Common%20Errors).

 It should take about two to three minutes to load.
 This is to optimize the model for quick inferencing, and is only done on startup.